Divaoktavr/TaskYes/README.md

 ## Introduction

-**TaskYes** is a mobile application designed to help users organize and manage their daily tasks efficiently.
+**TaskYess** is a mobile application designed to help users organize and manage their daily tasks efficiently.
 The application simplifies the process of task planning, scheduling, and reminders to ensure that users stay productive and on track.
 TaskYes is perfect for individuals who want to manage their time better and keep track of their commitments.

-This application was developed as part of the Mobile Programming 1 course, which started in semester 3, taught by Mr. Donny Maulan, S.Kom., M.M.S.I., at Pelita Bangsa University. **TaskYes** was created as a project to enhance learning in mobile development, providing an effective solution to daily task management.
+This application was developed as part of the Mobile Programming 1 course, which started in semester 3, taught by Mr. Donny Maulana, S.Kom., M.M.S.I., at Pelita Bangsa University. **TaskYess** was created as a project to enhance learning in mobile development, providing an effective solution to daily task management.

 TaskYes strives to offer a simple yet powerful platform for managing daily activities, meetings, and reminders.
 It aims to provide a positive and creative impact in the field of digital productivity tools.